 We need to pause between slices to change the usb key when it is

-terminal bell (-b) when user action is needed.
+we ask dar to to ring the terminal bell when user action is needed:

 also available).
 Optionally, if speed is more important than archive

--z1 for example.
-By default the maximum compression is used (-z is equivalent to -z9)
+By default the maximum compression is used (

 Now, we want to backup the whole file system.

-There are some files you probably don't want to backup like backup files
+There are some files you probably don't want to save, like backup files

 Note that you have to quote the mask for it not to be interpreted by

-be used) Unlike the -X/-I options, the -P option (P for "prune") can apply to a directory.
+be used) Unlike the -X/-I options, the -P option applies to full file path+names.
 If

 a directory matches -P option, all its subdirectory will also be